 And guess what; the wedding was featured on the Rock My Wedding blog so you can see a whole host of other photographs and information at the Forest Themed Wedding blog.

-A coastal festival wedding celebration in Cornwall, AKA "Snugfest".Continue Reading...
+a coastal festival wedding celebration, AKA "Snugfest"Continue Reading...